AID-LEARNING/RoleManagerScore/README.md

 | `{rmscore.perfix}` | Prefix of the player |

-## ⚠️⚠️the scoreBord could not put your info if you use a db with an asyncTack or a Thread ⚠️⚠️
+## ⚠️the scoreBord could not put your info if you use a db with an asyncTack or a Thread ⚠️